getnamo/SocketIOClient-Unreal/README.md

  2. Create new or choose project.
  3. Browse to your project folder (typically found at Documents/Unreal Project/{Your Project Root})
  4. Copy *Plugins* folder into your Project root.
+ 5. Enable the plugin via Edit->Plugins.
+Scroll down to Project->Networking.
+Click Enabled.
- 5. Restart the Editor and open your project again.
+ 6. Restart the Editor and open your project again.
 Plugin is now ready to use.

 ## How to use - BP Basics